Home Curiosity How to Identify and Control Pests that Can Cause Health Hazards

 Physical Damage to Structures

-Physical damage to your house, like gnaw marks and holes, maybe a sign of infestation by pests.
+Physical damage to your house, like gnaw marks and holes, may be a sign of infestation by pests.
 Rodents love to chew.
-Thus, gnaw marks on wiring or furniture is a substantial red flag.
+Thus, bite marks on wiring or furniture are a substantial red flag.
 Small holes in the walls or floors may also be a sign of infestation.

 In addition, it would be helpful to be on the lookout for damaged wood, like outdoor wooden decks and wooden furniture.
 Normally, this is a huge indicator of infestation by termites.
-Thus, if you come across unexplainable property damage, getting in touch with an expert is vital to assist in pest identification.
+So, if you come across unexplainable property damage, you should contact an expert to help in pest identification.

 How to Control Pest Infestation

-In addition to damaging your property, various pests like spiders, cockroaches, termites and ants may also spread infections.
-So, the best way to control them is to get in touch with a professional pests control service.
+In addition to damaging your property, various pests like spiders, cockroaches, termites, and ants may also spread infections.
+So, the best way to control them is to get in touch with a professional pest control service.
 However, before you seek the services of an expert, you can try the following pest control tips.

 Ensure that the Kitchen is Clean

 Pests often thrive in a damp, dirty environment.
-So, to avoid an infestation by pests, make sure that the kitchen racks, counters, drawers and stove-top are super clean.
+So, to avoid an infestation by pests, make sure that the kitchen racks, counters, drawers, and stove-top are super clean.
 As a precaution, use a disinfectant to clean them regularly.
-Remember, food particles in the kitchen attracts pests.
+Remember, food particles in the kitchen attract pests.

 Seal Entryways

-In most cases, pests enter into your house via crevices, inconspicuous holes and cracks.
+In most cases, pests enter your house via crevices, inconspicuous holes, and cracks.
 In fact, a mouse can squeeze itself through a hole the size of a coin!
 Therefore, it would be beneficial to block all entry points for new invaders.

 Dispose of Trash Bin Frequently

-Preferably, it would be commendable to dispose of your trash bin daily.
-Basically, an accumulation of garbage may result in cockroach, rodents and rat infestation.
+It would be commendable to take care of your trash bin daily.
+Basically, an accumulation of garbage may result in cockroaches, rodents, and rat infestation.
 In fact, it may get worse if you come across rotten food particles all around the apartment.

 Maintain the Garden

-If you have a garden or lawn, it would be beneficial to fill in pits or holes where rainwater may accumulate.
-Additionally, if there’s a water fountain or pond in the garden, it would be wise to clean it often.
-Furthermore, prune the trees and other plants frequently to prevent bushy, wild growths.
-Thus, maintain your garden or lawn, keep it clean to prevent unwanted pests such as ants, rats and mosquitoes.
+If you have a garden or lawn, fill in pits or holes where rainwater may accumulate.
+Additionally, if there’s a water fountain or pond in the park, it would be wise to clean it often.
+Furthermore, prune the trees and other plants frequently to prevent bushy, wild growth.
+Thus, maintain your garden or lawn and keep it clean to avoid unwanted pests such as ants, rats, and mosquitoes.